-This is very, very exciting news!
-Late last year I participated in a study with PPG/Campos and Rand Corporation exploring the impact of color in classrooms on student and teacher engagement and happiness.
+In 2019, I was the designer on a study with PPG/Campos and Rand Corporation exploring the impact of color in classrooms on student and teacher engagement and happiness.

-Working with teachers across multiple states, I worked with them to select and place colors in their classrooms for the optimal impact of the classroom on those in it.
-PPG generously painted the classrooms and the study results are amazing!
+In schools across multiple states, and 43 classrooms, I worked with teachers to select and specifically place colors in their classrooms for the optimal impact of the classroom on those in it.
+PPG Paints generously painted the classrooms and the study results are amazing!

 The results are amazing!

 By measuring students’ and teachers’ attitudes and engagement before and after classrooms were painted, a few of the key findings revealed:

 - Students believed the new paint colors made them happier and helped them to learn

 - Teachers noticed that students were calmer, more focused, and more engaged

 - In newly painted classrooms, teachers felt more energetic and empowered